The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: R -matrix computations

 \subsection{The determinant of the \texorpdfstring{\(R\)}{R}-matrix}

-Here we compute the determinant of the \(R\)-matrix, a key step in our proof of \(\RIII\) invariance in \cref{sec:RIII-moves}. \begin{lemma} Let \(R\) be the \(R\)-matrix associated to a log-colored crossing \(c\) of sign \(\epsilon\).
+Here we compute the determinant of the \(R\)-matrix, a key step in the proof of \cref{thm:RIII}. \begin{lemma} Let \(R\) be the \(R\)-matrix associated to a log-colored crossing \(c\) of sign \(\epsilon\).
 The determinant of the associated braiding \(\tau R\) is

 where

 are the log-longitudes of each component of the crossing,

 is a sum of dilogarithms, and \(\df{0} = \exp\left( \nr^{-1} \sum_{k=0}^{\nr-1} k \log(1 - \omega^{k}) \right)\) is a constant. \end{lemma}